wtertinek/NsisCreator/README.md

 ## Modules

 Based on the previous example, we now can build two different variants of our application, one for a test environment and one for a production environment.
-We assume that the two variants have different configuration files and that the production variant needs some additional PDF files which are placed in AppData.
+We assume that the two variants have different configuration files and that the production variant needs some additional PDF files which should be placed in AppData.

 #### Test Environment